KSDunne/yoga_flip/README.md

 ### How this site was deployed

-- In the GitHub repository, go to the Settings tab, then choose Pages from the left hand menu
+- Go to the settings tab in the GitHub respository and choose Pages from the left hand menu
 - Make sure that source is set to 'Deploy from Branch'
 - Main branch needs to be selected and folder should be set to root
 - Under branch, click save
 - Revisit the code tab and wait a few minutes for the build to finish, then refresh your repository
-- There will be an option to click on 'github-pages', on the right hand side, in the environments section
+- There will be an option to click on 'github-pages' on the right hand side, in the environments section
-- Click on 'view deployment' to see the live site.
+- Click on 'view deployment' to see the live site

-  The live link can be found here -
+  The live link can be found here - [Yoga Flip](https://ksdunne.github.io/yoga_flip/)

+- It is possible to fork this repository by the following these steps:

+- Go to the GitHub repository
+- Click on the Fork button in the upper right-hand corner

 ## Credits